Atrofos/ames-housing-price-prediction/README.md

 ## Model interpretability (SHAP)

-To go beyond "what does the model predict" to "why", the trained XGBoost model is explained with SHAP.
-The summary below ranks features by how much they move predictions, and shows the direction of each effect (red means a high feature value, blue means low).
+An accurate model is only half the job.
+XGBoost combines hundreds of trees in ways no human can trace, so on its own it is a black box: it says a house is worth $240k but gives no reason.
+That is a problem for trusting it, for debugging it, and in many real settings (lending, insurance) for the legal requirement to explain an automated decision.

+SHAP opens the box.
+It borrows an idea from game theory: treat each feature as a player contributing to the final prediction, and fairly divide the credit among them.
+Every prediction starts at the dataset average and each feature then pushes it up or down to the final number, with SHAP measuring the size and direction of each push.
+Crucially those pushes always sum exactly to the prediction, so nothing is hidden or approximated.

+This is more informative than the correlations from the EDA or XGBoost's built-in importance, because SHAP reflects what the model *actually does* (including feature interactions), and it works at two levels: globally, which features drive the model overall, and locally, why one specific house was priced the way it was.

 ![SHAP summary](analysis/shap_summary_beeswarm.png)

-The engineered `TotalSF` feature comes out as the single most important predictor, just ahead of `Overall Qual`, which is direct evidence that combining the basement and floor areas into one feature was worthwhile.
-SHAP can also explain any single prediction, breaking the price down into the contribution of each feature, which is how you would justify a specific valuation to someone who asks.
+Two findings stand out.
+First, the features SHAP ranks as most important are quality and size, exactly what the exploratory analysis predicted.
+When an independent, rigorous method confirms the earlier hunch, it means the feature choices were sound.
+Second, the single most important feature is the engineered `TotalSF` (basement plus both floors combined), ahead of every raw column.
+That is direct evidence the feature engineering added real value rather than noise.

+SHAP can also explain any *individual* prediction, breaking a single house's price down into the contribution of each feature.
+This is the part nothing else can do, and it is what turns "the model under-priced this unusual house" into "here is exactly which features failed to lift it", which is a genuine diagnostic tool.

 ## Prediction intervals